Nataponchobjai/JS211BlogPosts/README.md

 function foo() {}: Can't be reassigned but can be redeclared in the same scope. const foo = function() {}: Can't be reassigned because it's using const.
 2.example for destructuring an object or an array? const person = {
-  name: "Natapon",
+  name: "Alice",
-  age: 33,
+  age: 30,
-  city: "Austin"
+  city: "New York"
 };

-  Destructuring the object
+// Destructuring the object
 const { name, age, city } = person;